solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

-# Few words on KCL
+# A few words on KCL

-I mentioned in the beginning, that Kinesis Consumer Library or KCL can be used to create custom consumer applications.
+I mentioned in the beginning that Kinesis Consumer Library or KCL can be used to create custom consumer applications.

 Just like Kinesis Producer Library, or the [KPL](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#few-words-on-kpl), KCL adds another layer of abstraction over Kinesis API calls.
 While the situation with supported languages is a bit better than with KPL, you will still need a separate Java-based daemon running in the background at all times.